randomuserid/Baltar/suspicious-commands-lolbas.md

 LOLBAS (Living off the Land Binaries and Scripts) are native OS components that can be used for execution, privilege elevation, credential theft, and exfiltration.
+For more information, see the official project site at: https://lolbas-project.github.io/